Artificial human companion: Expansion of embodied companionship (2010–2020)

-In terms of the development of artificial intelligence and social robot, De Greeff and Belpaeme wrote in 2015 that the social learning ability of social robots has been improved and may further develop in the coming decades.
+In terms of the development of artificial intelligence and social robots, De Greeff and Belpaeme wrote in 2015 that the social learning ability of social robots has been improved and may further develop in the coming decades.
 Research has shown that social robots are typically designed with certain role characteristics to promote anthropomorphism in human interaction and encourage an interactive style that is in line with natural human communication.
 The appearance and behavior of robots can enhance people's understanding of their social agent attributes when interacting with them, rather than treating them as ordinary devices.
 This research result indicates that artificial intelligence is being used to enhance the language and social interaction abilities of technology and robots, in order to better support human communication and provide assistive functions.